Bioblitz Guide

 Who says bioblitzes are just about outreach?
 Because iNaturalist observations are independently identified and verified as Research Grade data, your bioblitz, no matter how small, will contribute directly to science.

-iNaturalist will automatically tally a species count for your bioblitz and provides tools for visualizing and communicating bioblitz results to participants and onlookers.
+iNaturalist will automatically count the species observed in your bioblitz and provide tools for visualizing and communicating bioblitz results to participants and onlookers.

 How to organize a bioblitz